JakeE1/Vue-Modal-App/README.md

 # Vue-Modal-App
-This repository contains simple examples of modals, some of them used liv vuelidate.
+This repository contains simple examples of modals, vuelidate used in some of this modals.

 ## Project setup
 ```